isomerpages/moe-compassvalepri/_the-cvps-way/Character & Citizenship/Sexuality Education.md

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated to parents via Parents Gateway.

-10\.Parents can contact the school at 6388 2819 or through email at&nbsp;[cvps@moe.edu.sg](mailto:cvps@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s Sexuality Education programme.
+10\.
+Parents can contact the school at 6388 2819 or through email at&nbsp;[cvps@moe.edu.sg](mailto:cvps@moe.edu.sg)&nbsp;for discussion or to seek clarification about the school’s Sexuality Education programme.